Edmonton Travel Tips

 Happy To Help

-While Edmonton no-longer has a bricks and mortar visitor centre, the Explore Edmonton Street Team is here to help you make the most out of their time in the city!
-You'll find them onsite at festivals and sport & cultural events around Edmonton, so keep your eyes peeled.
-You can also get in touch with us directly via social media.
+While Edmonton no-longer has a bricks and mortar visitor centre, you can get in touch with us directly via social media.
 Send us a DM on Instagram, Facebook or Twitter and we'll get back to you with our best recommendations, tips and advice.
-You can also drop us a line at email@example.com.
+You can also drop us a line at firstname.lastname@example.org.

 You can also visit our friends at TIX on the Square (9930 102 ave), Edmonton City Hall (1 Sir Winston Churchill Square), or the Legislative Assembly Visitor Centre (9820 107 street NW) for information on all the great things to see and do in Edmonton.